Rita Lee (1979 album)

-Rita Lee is the third solo album by Rita Lee released following her split with Tutti Frutti.
+Rita Lee is the third solo album by Rita Lee and her first following her split with Tutti Frutti, released in 1979.

 Heavily influenced by the disco sound that was popular at the time, Rita Lee can be seen as a transitional album with Lee veering away from her signature stadium rock sound towards a more accessible mainstream sound.
 The album is noted for being the first of many collaborations to follow with her now husband, Roberto de Carvalho.